benitolopez/hotel-datepicker/README.md

 -   Type: `Boolean`
 -   Default: `false`

 If `true`, a button to clear the selected dates is shown.
-Works only when `inline` and `showTopbar` are true.
+Works only when `showTopbar` is true.

 ### submitButton